maxmilton/microdoc/README.md

 TODO: Add a note about if they're OK with sending me error details, add a trackx script snippet to their html -- it would be much appreciated!

+TODO: For developers and package maintainers, explain why build output is to the package root instead of a `dist/` dir -- for cleaner and simpler CDN URLs

 TODO: Documentation:

 - Routes - Menu item name is automatically inferred from path (capitalised + separators into space) -- if you want some other name, use object notation with "name" field